The serendipity of reading ‘Autumn’ in autumn makes up for Ali Smith’s not winning the Man Booker

 But it wasn’t.
 Ali Smith didn’t win the Booker.
 The perfectly choreographed moment of Autumn sweeping up its prize in the midst of this glorious autumn didn’t quite come to stage.
 Yet as I sit with her book – this patchwork that sews together politics and paintings, songs and surrealism – it matters little.
 Its voice needs no prizes to rise clear and strong.
 Like all books of great beauty, it wins whether or not it wins.

-Pia Ghosh-Roy is a novelist and short story writer.
+Pia Ghosh-Roy is a writer.
 She tweets here.